Community Support & Resources

 What is happening Muhlenberg?

-Township Offices, library, parks, and playgrounds are closed until further notice.
-Township employees are on the job and will respond to phone calls and email queries.
-If you need to pay a Township bill, you can pay online at www.muhlenbergtwp.com and there is a secure lock/drop box located at the front of the Township building located at 210 George Street.
+Township Offices are open but we are requiring that everyone who enters the building wears a mask.
+If you need to pay a Township bill without entering the building, you can pay online at www.muhlenbergtwp.com and there is a secure lock/drop box located at the front of the Township building located at 210 George Street.

 What is still open? (as of 4/7/2020)